dendronhq/handbook/handbook/handbook.people.offboarding.md

   - Next steps on any outstanding tasks

 ## For managers
+- [ ] Run payroll for outstanding pay
 - [ ] Remove access from Github.
 Check that employee handle is no longer in [Dendron Engineering](https://github.com/orgs/dendronhq/teams/engineering/members)
 - [ ] Remove access from Discord.
 Check that employee is no longer in Dendron Team
 - [ ] Schedule an exit interview